JordanAbacus/stable-app-docs/overview/account-registration.md

 # Account Registration

-To create your account, first download the Stable App for iOS or Android (_not yet published_).
+To create your account, first download the Stable App for iOS (open beta on [TestFlight](https://testflight.apple.com/join/QAQbQUpP)) or Android (open beta on [Google Play Store](https://play.google.com/store/apps/details?id=com.stablemobility.stableapp)).

 You should now see the splash screen.